BREAKING NEWS: Kids Want Phones

 My first step was to purchase phones.
 I was specifically looking for starter phones; devices that are not hugely expensive or packed with features.
 For my ten-year-old, I went super simple, the LG Rumor 2.
 My logic is simple…I wanted her to be able to text her friends without being tempted by lots of data-rich apps.
 My thirteen-year-old son got the HTC Desire 510.
 He is a bit savvier and has shown an understanding of how data is consumed, so I wanted to give him a longer leash.
 I got both phones for under $60.

 Once the phones arrived, I went to the Twigby website to activate service.
 Beginning at the Get Started tab, I was able to easily choose which kinds of plans would be best for each child.
-Neither of my kids talk on the phone often, so I knew that the base level plan of unlimited text and three hours of talk was the right choice for both.
+Neither of my kids talk on the phone often, so I knew that the base level plan of unlimited text and 300 minutes of talk was the right choice for both.

 Choosing Your Data Plan